Plankton: Humans and plankton

 Plankton have many direct and indirect effects on humans.

-Around 70% of the oxygen in the atmosphere is produced in the oceans from phytoplankton performing photosynthesis, meaning that the majority of the oxygen available for us and other organisms that respire aerobically is produced by plankton.
+Around 70% of the oxygen in the atmosphere is produced in the oceans from phytoplankton performing photosynthesis, meaning that the majority of the oxygen available for humans and other organisms that respire aerobically is produced by plankton.

 Plankton also make up the base of the marine food web, providing food for all the trophic levels above.
 Recent studies have analyzed the marine food web to see if the system runs on a top-down or bottom-up approach.
 Essentially, this research is focused on understanding whether changes in the food web are driven by nutrients at the bottom of the food web or predators at the top.
 The general conclusion is that the bottom-up approach seemed to be more predictive of food web behavior.
 This indicates that plankton have more sway in determining the success of the primary consumer species that prey on them than do the secondary consumers that prey on the primary consumers.

 In some cases, plankton act as an intermediate host for deadly parasites in humans.
 One such case is that of cholera, an infection caused by several pathogenic strains of Vibrio cholerae.
 These species have been shown to have a symbiotic relationship with chitinous zooplankton species like copepods.
 These bacteria benefit not only from the food provided by the chiton from the zooplankton, but also from the protection from acidic environments.
 Once the copepods have been ingested by a human host, the chitinous exterior protects the bacteria from the stomach acids in the stomach and proceed to the intestines.
 Once there, the bacteria bind with the surface of the small intestine and the host will start developing symptoms, including extreme diarrhea, within five days.